Aravind-98/Summer_Internship_2020/Ouyang18.md

 Further some similarities and distinctions are drawn between CAPM and this process.
 I intend to use a sequence to sequence LSTM autoencoder which I assume would perform better given that it accounts for time-dependencies across our time series data.
-In my case, I plan to use a data vector as input of each time-step, this 1-d vector has #number_of_stocks(n) number of elements in it(46) in our case.
+In my case, I plan to use a data vector as input of each time-step, this n-d vector has #number_of_stocks(n) number of elements in it(46) in our case.
 ![seq2seq model](https://miro.medium.com/max/5028/1*tY4F3BPq4ctTMelMEnLZvw.png)

 Once we have the denoised representation of out data, the author then focuses on finding the similarity between each stock and it's denoised representation.
 He computes this by simply taking **d_i=(||x_i - x_i_hat ||)^(2)**
-He then takes the 'h' most similar stocks and 'l' least similar stocks such that h<l.
+He then takes the 'h' most similar stocks and 'l' least similar stocks such that h<l (this can be obtained by the sorting the distance measure).

 This finishes the stock selection process.